grafana/explore-traces/src/README.md

 To use Explore Traces with Grafana open source or Grafana Enterprise, you need:

-- Your own Grafana instance
+- Your own Grafana instance running 11.2 or newer
+- Tempo 2.6 or newer
 - A configured [Tempo data source](https://grafana.com/docs/grafana/latest/datasources/tempo/configure-tempo-data-source/) receiving tracing data

 ## Getting started